The config app manages your project's configuration values, which are

 returned.

-app exposes a CLI command group 'config' with a command
+The config app exposes a CLI command group 'config' with a command

 for checking a configuration value.